DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

-# Migrate Workloads to ATP-D using MV2ADB
+# Consolidate Workloads to Autonomous Database using MV2ADB
 ## Introduction
 Move to Autonomous Database (MV2ADB) is a tool, which migrates data from an "on premises" database to Autonomous Database Cloud utilizing Oracle Data Pump.
 Data Pump lets you Import your data into Autonomous Database using Data Pump Dump Files which are residing on Oracle Cloud Infrastructure Object Storage.
 The MV2ADB tool is able to automatically take a data pump export, push it to OCI Object Storage, then it automatically imports it into the Autonomous Database using Data Pump in one command.
-*Note: For using mv2adb for migration from source DB to ATPD, the source DB should be at lower version than Autonomous Database.*
+*Note: For using mv2adb for migration from source DB to ADB, the source DB should be at lower version than Autonomous Database.*

 ![](./screenshots/consolidation.jpg)